An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 Move Slowly

-Parrots can be startled by fast movements, so avoid rushing to them or making quick waving gestures.
+Parrots can be startled by fast movements, so avoid rushing toward them or making quick waving gestures.
 Parrots prefer slow, deliberate movements that allow them to determine your identity.

 Know Their Favorites